jierui-jerry/jierui-jerry.github.io/_pages/about.md

 - *2024.02 - Now*  **Compliance Intern, Morgan Stanley, Shanghai, China**

-   - **Policy Research:** Tracked national laws and regulations related to investment banking, regularly wrote regulatory updating reports, made comparative analyses of changes in laws to generate reports.
+   - **Policy Research:** Researched laws and regulations related to the investment banking business, Studied regulatory documents issued by the regulator, and wrote reports biweekly.
+Periodically compared and analyzed the updates of regulations to guide for improving the compliance process of the company.
-   - **Internal Control:** Drafted the internal rules and regulations, and carried out daily compliance management work within the company.
+   - **Anti-money Laundering:** Assisted the company's anti-money laundering (AML) management, and conducted global sanction list screening through Dow Jones to ensure the compliance of customers and their related parties.
+Assisted the legal and the office of the Board of Directors in carrying out daily work.
+   - **Financial Markets:** Assisted in investigating the market access license qualification of various financial products, including stocks, bonds, and financial derivatives.

 - *2022.11 - 2022.12*  **Risk Consulting Intern, KPMG, Shanghai, China**